Moorooka

 Moorooka features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 62.1% of all households, including 26.5% couples with children, 24.4% couples without children, and 9.2% single parent families.
-Non-family households make up the remaining 37.9%, with lone person households at 30.1% and group households comprising 7.6%.
-The median household size is 2.3 people, which is smaller than the Greater Brisbane average of 2.6 people.
+Family households account for 62.1 percent of all households, including 26.5 percent couples with children, 24.4 percent couples without children, and 9.2 percent single parent families.
+Non-family households constitute the remaining 37.9 percent, with lone person households at 30.1 percent and group households comprising 7.6 percent of the total.
+The median household size is 2.3 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households